isabella232/presentation-druxt_101/slides-druxt-nuxt-modules.md

 </div>

 <!--
-And Druxt comprises of 8 notable core modules, with several in the pipeline, including DruxtAuth.
+And Druxt comprises of 8 notable core modules, with several in the pipeline, including DruxtAuth and DruxtWordpress.

 You can also create your own custom modules by extending the DruxtModule component.
 -->